 Invasiveness depends on the species.
 Most, including the three species mentioned above, aren’t considered invasive, but they can definitely be aggressive.
 Regular deadheading immediately after blooming is critical if you don’t want seeds to scatter throughout your garden.
 The plant may also spread by runners, but the roots tend to grow slowly so this usually isn’t a major problem.

 Creeping bellflower (Campanula rapunculoides), however, is a separate species that escapes cultivation in a hurry.
 This bully spreads by seeds and by aggressive underground roots.
 Think twice before starting this thuggish plant in your garden.
-Once established, creeping bellflower is extremely difficult to get rid of because even small pieces of root can begin a new plant.
+Once established, creeping bellflower is extremely difficult to get rid of because even small pieces of the root can begin a new plant.